codefresh-io/docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 #### Uninstall runtimes
-Uninstall CSDP runtimes that are not in use.
+Uninstall Codefresh runtimes that are not in use.
 Uninstall a runtime by running a silent uninstall, or through the CLI wizard.
 > Uninstalling a runtime removes the Git Sources and managed clusters associated with the runtime.

 **Before you begin**
 For both types of uninstalls, make sure you have:

-* The latest version of the CSDP CLI
+* The latest version of the Codefresh CLI
 * A valid runtime Git token
 * The Kube context from which to uninstall the runtime